-What if we enlisted kids to help us make the future female AND male?
+What if we enlisted kids to help us balance the masculine and feminine in all of us?

 How Andrew Schlesinger’s GENTLEmen challenges us to reframe the way we teach kids about gender.

 The #MeToo movement has done much to highlight gender as one of the central social issues of our time.
 As a mother of two young boys in this age of ‘toxic masculinity,’ I think a lot about how to raise modern men.

 Most of what we hear today is about changing notions of femininity.
 Women are told to lean in, and to raise girls to be just as strong as boys.
 However, encouraging girls to take on more traditionally masculine traits simply asserts that women can play a man’s game.
 Similarly, slogans like ‘the future is female’ are inclusive of women at the expense of men, thereby only reinforcing the very hierarchical power structures that feminists strive to free themselves from.

 On the flip side, what we continue to teach boys about masculinity has largely remained stagnant.
 To be popular and successful, men are told to be confident, decisive, powerful and strong; that “boys don’t cry.”
 I often worry about my sons becoming trapped in our singular notion of manhood, and yet to encourage them to be vulnerable means to risk them being bullied.